 Marcus Ellsworth writes for MTV News Politics, where he covers social justice news and activism.
 Every week, he highlights upcoming events supporting various causes through the MTV News Social Justice Forecast.
 He is also a spoken word artist and activist for the Black and LGBTQ communities in Chattanooga, TN.

-Melissa Harris-Perry is the Maya Angelou Presidential Chair at Wake Forest University.
-There she is the Executive Director of the Pro Humanitate Institute and founding director of the Anna Julia Cooper Center.
-Melissa is Editor-at-Large at ELLE.com.
-She hosted the award winning television show “Melissa Harris-Perry” from 2012-2016 on weekend mornings on MSNBC.
-She is the author of the award-winning Barbershops, Bibles, and BET: Everyday Talk and Black Political Thought, and Sister Citizen: Shame, Stereotypes, and Black Women in America.
+Prof. Melissa Harris-Perry is the Maya Angelou Presidential Chair at Wake Forest University.
+There she is founding director of the Anna Julia Cooper Center and co-director of Wake the Vote.
+Melissa is editor-at-large of Elle.com and a contributing editor at The Nation.
+Along with Dorian Warren, Harris-Perry is principal and co-host of Freedom on Tap, an independent media project combining live events, digital, and audio content.
+From 2012-2016 she hosted the television show “Melissa Harris-Perry” on weekend mornings on MSNBC and was awarded the Hillman Prize for broadcast journalism.
+She is an award-winning author and sought after public speaker, lecturing widely throughout the United States and abroad.
 Harris-Perry received her B.A. degree in English from Wake Forest University and her Ph.D. degree in political science from Duke University.
 She also studied theology at Union Theological Seminary in New York.
 Harris-Perry previously served on the faculty of the University of Chicago, Princeton University, and Tulane University.
+Professor Harris-Perry has been awarded honorary degrees from many universities including Meadville Lombard Theological School, Winston-Salem State University, Eckerd College, and New York University.

 Cristela Alonzo made TV history by being the first Latina to create, produce and star in a network TV sitcom, “Cristela,” an achievement which caps a whirlwind year.
 She released “Some of the Hits,” her first stand-up CD through Comedy Central, was a viewer favorite as a featured guest host on ABC’s “The View” and made her feature film debut in the hit Angry Birds movie.
 She is also thrilled to release her first hour stand-up special “Lower Classy” on Netflix.
 She’s performed at the Melbourne Comedy Festival, the Bonnaroo Music Festival and is a favorite at the Just for Laughs Festival in Montreal.
 She also taped “The Half Hour,” her first half-hour special in Boston, which premiered in June 2013 on Comedy Central.
 Also, fun fact: Cristela performed in numerous theater productions ranging from West Side Story to the other two shows that have a Latina role (can you tell I’m writing this in third-person?).
 Cristela is based in LA and when not on tour, can be found performing at various clubs around town, including her home club, the Comedy & Magic Club in Hermosa Beach, CA.